Chef Selina Periampillai’s vibrant, fresh and summery recipe – a delicacy in the Seychelles – makes for the perfect light lunch, or picnic treat

 - First peel the skin off the mackerel, scrape away any dark brown flesh, then flake into a large mixing bowl.
 Add in the pepper, tomato, onion and mango, drizzle with the olive oil, season with salt and black pepper, scatter over the chopped herbs and squeeze over the lemon juice.
 Give the ingredients a good mix until everything is combined and serve piled onto a plate with buttered crusty bread.

 Doesn’t this look delicious!
-Discover more testing recipes here and share this with friends and followers using the share buttons at the top of the page.
+Discover more tempting recipes here and share this with friends and followers using the share buttons at the top of the page.